HCL-TECH-SOFTWARE/dx-compose-doc/docs/getting_started/download/configure_entitlement_checks/configuring_mhs_file_base_session_reporting.md

 # <endDate> Specifies the end date in YYYY-MM-DD format
 # <deploymentId> String deploymentID from MHS
 # <option> Specify "fileOutput" to write usage into an automatically named file.
 If option is unspecified, the usage metrics are displayed in the terminal and not saved in a file.
+```

+!!!note
-**Note:** The product feature ID is automatically read from the License Manager's environment variable.
+    The product feature ID is automatically read from the License Manager's environment variable.
 You do not need to specify it as a parameter when running the User Session Reporting Tool.

-```

 See the sample command for running the User Session Reporting Tool using all the parameters provided: